|

 Homemade deodorant is so easy to make, and you only need 3 ingredients: coconut oil, baking soda, and essential oils.
 Try this homemade deodorant recipe.

 Do something good for your breast health by spending less than 5 minutes to DIY your own deodorant.
-It’s totally healthy and cost-effective.
+It’s a totally healthy and cost-effective alternative.

 3// Bottled Water